rwaldron/tc39-notes/es8/2017-03/mar-22.md

 LBR: If I rename it to Code of Conduct supporters, would that help?

-MS: Can we add the chair and the ECMA Representative for the time being?
+MS: Can we add the chair and the Ecma Representative for the time being?

 LBR: We've had a discussion around an individual person, I'm not really...I don't think an individual person would be able to solve, for example, sexual harassment.
 If I'm chair, and someone brings an issue like this to me...
 I need support to help and/or talk to this person.